Computer Simulations: Definition, Examples, Uses

 Bridger’s work employs a widely used “local scale” model called WRF, which stands for Weather, Research and Forecasting and can produce “reasonably good simulations of weather on the scale of, say, Northern Illinois — so Chicago up to Green Bay and down into the central part of the state.
 It will forecast things like high and low temperatures, rain and so forth.
 And it’s typically only run to simulate 24, 48 or 72 hours of weather.”

-6 Examples of Computer Simulations
+8 Examples of Computer Simulations

-1. Responding To Pandemics
+1. Responding to Pandemics

-Along with Ozik and their fellow researcher Nick Collier, Macal also worked on a modeling and simulation project that determined what might happen if the deadly Ebola virus — which initially spread through West Africa in 2013 through 2016, with devastating effects — would impact the U.S. population.
-Part of that process involved visiting Chicago hospitals to learn about Ebola-related procedures, then incorporating those procedures into their models.
+Along with Ozik and their fellow researcher Nick Collier, Macal also worked on a modeling and simulation project that determined what might happen if the deadly Ebola virus — which initially spread through West Africa in 2013 through 2016, with devastating effects — would impact the United States population.
+Part of that process involved visiting Chicago hospitals to learn about Ebola-related procedures, and then incorporating those procedures into their models.

 2. Improving Cancer Treatment